TrueBlocks/trueblocks-core/examples/simple/README.md

 The example application retrieves blocks at a monthly interval using the TrueBlocks SDK.
 The application then prints the block numbers and their corresponding dates and quits.
 Simple.

-This version does not use the streaming SDK.
-See the `simpleStreaming` example for a streaming version which is about twice as fast.
-While slightly more complicated, we recommend you use streaming whenever possible.

 ## Prerequisites

 Ensure you have the following installed and running: